About

 The History of the Eldon Public Library

-At the dawn of the 20th century, the town of Eldon was thriving with the promise of continued growth as a bustling railroad community.
-In 1906, a determined group of residents came together with a shared vision—to bring the world of books and learning to their town.
-Through grassroots fundraising and generous contributions, they rented an upstairs room in a local business and opened Eldon's very first library.
+At the beginning of the 20th century, Eldon was a growing railroad community filled with optimism and opportunity.
+In 1906, a group of dedicated residents shared a vision of bringing books and learning to their town.
+Through local fundraising and generous donations, they opened Eldon’s first library in an upstairs room of a local business.

-By 1908, the library association was formally incorporated under state law.
-With that milestone came official support from the City of Eldon, ensuring ongoing maintenance and stability for the budding institution.
+The library association was formally incorporated under state law in 1908, which led to official support from the City of Eldon and provided long-term stability for the growing library.

-In 1911, the library association reached out to famed philanthropist Andrew Carnegie, hoping to secure funding for a permanent home.
-After successfully meeting all of Carnegie’s requirements, Eldon was awarded a grant of $7,500.
-Plans moved forward, and on May 9, 1913, the new Carnegie Library was formally dedicated during a service at the Eldon Christian Church.
+In 1911, the association applied for a grant from philanthropist Andrew Carnegie to construct a permanent library building.
+After meeting all requirements, Eldon received a $7,500 grant.
+The Carnegie Library was formally dedicated on May 9, 1913, during a service at the Eldon Christian Church.

-The elegant structure quickly became a cornerstone of the community and has remained a symbol of Eldon’s commitment to literacy and education for over a century.
-On October 15, 1996, the Eldon Public Library building was officially listed on the National Register of Historic Places, honoring its rich heritage and lasting significance.
+For more than a century, the building has served as a cornerstone of the community and a lasting symbol of Eldon’s commitment to literacy and lifelong learning.
+On October 15, 1996, the Eldon Public Library was listed on the National Register of Historic Places, recognizing its historical and cultural significance.